wso2/docs-open-banking/en/docs/develop/customize-consent-page.md

 ###getJSPPath method
 This method returns the JSP that you want to show while `OBConsentServlet` is invoked.
-This is the JSP responsible for showing account selection data and consent data to the bank customers.
-The information you want to pass from `updateRequestAttribute` will be eventually shown in this custom JSP you have implemented.
+This is the JSP responsible for displaying account selection data and consent data to the bank customers.
+The information you want to pass from `updateRequestAttribute` will be eventually displayed in this custom JSP you have implemented.
 Given below is the method signature:
 ```java
 String getJSPPath();
 ```